Achievable logoAchievable logo

 Feedback

 Welcome to Achievable’s ACT English section.
-Before you start reading the other English chapters, give this section a read.
+Before you move on to the other English chapters, read this section first.

-Scoring well on the ACT doesn’t require a genius-level IQ or a 4.0+ GPA at all.
-The key to raising your score on the ACT English section isn’t mastering every grammar rule in the English language.
-Instead, you need to become familiar with the test itself.
+Scoring well on the ACT doesn’t require a genius-level IQ or a 4.0+ GPA.
+The biggest key to raising your ACT English score isn’t memorizing every grammar rule in the English language - it’s getting familiar with how the test works.

-While it’s crucial to master the individual concepts of the ACT English test, it’s just as vital to know the general structure of the test.
-In this chapter, you’ll learn what to expect when you take the ACT English section on test day.
+It’s important to learn the individual concepts tested on ACT English, but it’s just as important to understand the overall structure of the section.
+In this chapter, you’ll learn what to expect on test day.

 What is the ACT English section?

-The essays or passages will cover specific topics across many genres.
-Typically, each of the five passages contains 15 questions.
-Overall, the ACT English section has 75 questions (5 passages containing 15 questions per passage).
+The passages cover a range of topics and genres.
+Typically, each of the five passages has 15 questions.
+That means the ACT English section has 75 questions total (5 passages × 15 questions per passage).

-You’ll have roughly 9 minutes per passage and 36 seconds per question.
+That works out to about 9 minutes per passage, or about 36 seconds per question.

 Conventions of standard English

-A conventions of standard English question might come to mind when you think of an ACT English question.
-These questions will test your ability to correctly use punctuation, sentence structure, and other grammar mechanics.
-According to ACT.org, these questions make up 52–55% of the ACT English section.
-We break down all the tricks you need for these questions in the following units:
+When most people think of ACT English, they’re thinking of conventions of standard English questions.
+These questions test your ability to use punctuation, sentence structure, and other grammar mechanics correctly.
+According to ACT.org, these questions make up 52-55% of the ACT English section.
+We break down the strategies you need for these questions in the following units:

 • Punctuation